Vadyar Boats: History and current activities

 Due to increase in the number of accidents on Ships globally caused by improper maintenance of Lifeboats and Davits (Launching Appliances), The International Maritime Organisation in May 2006 regulated the servicing and testing of the Lifeboats, On-Load Release Gears, Rescue Boats and Davits stipulating them to be carried out only by the Original Equipment Manufacturer or their authorised service providers.
 Have been carrying out service, maintenance and repairs of Vadyar make and also other makes of Open, Totally Enclosed Lifeboats, Rescue Boat and Davits at various ports in India and Sri Lanka.

-Among the various socially responsible initiatives successfully undertaken by Late Shri P.A.
-Ramakrishnan during his tenure as Managing Director included gifting of 58 acres of land to Bharatiya Vidya Bhavan, Mumbai for establishment of a Woman's College and other Institutions at the outskirts of Chennai in Jan 1997, establishing the CBSE affiliated Bharatiya Vidya Bhavan School in Mannapra Village, Palakkad district, Kerala after inauguration of Bhavan's Puthucode Kendra in his native village in Oct 2000 and opening the Bharatiya Vidya Bhavan Australia Centre at Sydney inaugurated by Shri Yashwant Sinha, then Minister for External Affairs, Govt. of India in Aug 2003.
+Among the various socially responsible initiatives undertaken by Late Shri P.A.
+Ramakrishnan during his tenure as managing director were the donation of 58 acres of land to Bharatiya Vidya Bhavan, Mumbai for establishment of a Woman's College and other Institutions at the outskirts of Chennai in January 1997; establishing the CBSE affiliated Bharatiya Vidya Bhavan School in Mannapra Village, Palakkad district, Kerala after inauguration of Bhavan's Puthucode Kendra in his native village in October 2000; and opening the Bharatiya Vidya Bhavan Australia Centre at Sydney inaugurated by Shri Yashwant Sinha, then Minister for External Affairs, Government of India in August 2003.